KaushalGupta49/Final-Project-Telaverge/README.md

     node app.js
 ```

-### Install MongoDBCompass for DatabaseSupport or Terminal 2 will give errors.
+### Install MongoDBCompass for DatabaseSupport or Terminal 2 will give errors. and load Telaverge.products.json in Telaverge database and collection name = products